Hypercontractivity of spherical averages in Hamming space: Main result and discussion

 For every compact subset $K$ of $F$ there exists a constant $C=C(K)$ such that for all $(\delta,p)\in K$, $n\ge 1$ and $f: \FF_2^n \to \mcomplex$ we have

 Conversely, for any $(\delta,p) \not\in F$ there is $E>0$ such that

 with the exception of $\delta=1/2, p=1$ for which we have

-\end{theorem} \textbf{Remark:} The constants that our proof yields are as follows: for $\delta\le 0.174$ we have $C = \sqrt{2}$, while for larger $\delta$ we can take $C$ to be arbitrary close to $\sqrt{2}$ for sufficiently large $n$.
-Note also that the constant cannot be tightened to 1.
-Indeed, taking $f = 1_{even}$ to be the characteristic function of the set of all even-weight vectors we get
+\end{theorem} \textbf{Remark:} The constants that can be extracted from our proof method (after numerical evaluations) are as follows: for $\delta\le 0.16$ we have $C = \sqrt{2}$, while for larger $\delta$ we can take $C$ to be arbitrarily close to $\sqrt{2}$ for sufficiently large $n$.